mdxe/GIMP-Plugin-imgur-Upload/README.md

 Installation
 ============

-To install this plugin, copy ``imgurUpload.py`` to your GIMP plugins folder.
+To install this plugin, copy ``imgurUpload.py`` to your GIMP plugins folder, in a sub-directory.
 This folder can be found by going to Edit -> Preferences -> Folders -> Plug-Ins.
 Restart GIMP and the plugin can be accessed under the File menu.